-Spicy rajma masala (Indian spiced kidney beans curry) is the delicious and nutritious Indian curry to spice up your boring weeknight meal!
-Plus it is super healthy too!
+Spicy rajma masala, the Indian spiced kidney beans curry, is the delicious and nutritious Indian rajma curry to spice up your boring weeknight meal!
+Plus it is super healthy!

 Rajma masala or kidney beans curry is quite a popular dish in the Northern part of India and I truly believe that it deserves all the love and attention it gets.
 But sadly it was not so popular at my home when I was a child, the reason of which is still unknown to me.
 Rajma or kidney beans is hell of a wonder food – it’s packed with nutrition and loaded with so many kinds of essential vitamins that I could barely cover it all in my small little article.
-Even if I let alone all the health benefit, they are insanely delish and I see no reason for anyone not being in love with these cute looking legumes.
+Even if I let alone all the health benefit, these spicy rajma masala is so insanely delish that I see no reason for anyone not being in love with these cute looking legumes.

 While penning down this recipe of rajma masala, I also realize that there has been a lot of backlog of posts and I am trying to figure out inside my brain how to cope up!
 Too much to do in such short time!
 I really wonder how so many bloggers manage their blogs so well and submit posts so regularly even after handling their professional and personal life!
 It surely takes quite a bit of effort to be on top of so many things and be accountable for each of them even if you like it or not.
 I really need to incorporate more efficiency in time management like so many fellow bloggers of mine.